spencertipping/tau/doc/utf9.md

 ### π internals
 These are values reserved for [π](pi.md), in particular its memory allocation mechanics.
-They are assumed to be opaque to everyone else, and are completely non-portable.
+They are assumed to be opaque to everyone else, and are arbitrarily non-portable.
 See [π GC](pi-gc.md) for details.

+**NOTE:** non-portable π₀ values are flagged.

 ### `none`